-My great grandma used to make the world’s best biscuits.
-This is something my mom and I talk about quite often, along with the fact that she would never let anyone in the house go hungry for even a minute.
+My great grandma made the world’s best buttermilk biscuits.
+This is something my mom and I talk about often.
+Any time someone brings grandma up, it’s not long before someone mentions that she would never let anyone in the house go hungry for even a minute.
 I remember visiting her as a child and practically every meal was accompanied by a big white fluffy biscuit.

-About two years ago, I decided to take on the task of learning to make them myself.
-I tried every biscuit recipe known to man – sour cream, crisco, cake flour, but it was the simplest combination of ingredients that ultimately won.
-Although I did not get the chance to steal my great grandmother’s recipe, I did go on a hunt to find White Lily flour – the brand it was said she always used.
+About two years ago, I decided to take on the task of learning to perfect the biscuit myself.
+I tried every recipe known to man – sour cream, crisco, cake flour, but it was ultimately the most simple combination of ingredients that won.
+Although I never got the chance to learn my great grandmother’s actual recipe, I do know she always used White Lily flour, a brand known far and wide in the south as the best, if not the only flour for making biscuits.

-I’m not positive if White Lily is sold everywhere (it might be regional to the South) but do take a look at your grocery store and you might just find it!
+I’m not positive if White Lily is sold everywhere (I think it is regional) but do take a look at your grocery store and you might just find it!

 1 stick salted butter (frozen)